-However, the event organizer or head judge can choose to re-issue a score sheet to the fighter if the scores of the tournament can be recovered without undue impact to the progress of the tournament.
-In such cases, the fighter who has lost the sheet will be given a penalty of Warning ~ Loss of Match instead.
+However, if the scores of the tournament can be recovered without impeding the speed and smoothness of the tournament, the event organizer or head judge can choose to re-issue a score sheet to the fighter.
+In that case, the fighter who has lost the sheet will be given a penalty of Warning ~ Loss of Match instead.